 As a photographer I self-classify as an “advanced amateur”.
-This is after humbling experiences dabbling in professional photography.
-Still, I love photography and have for a long time.
 My current focus is gallery exhibitions and print photography.
 My home gallery is the Arts League of Lowell.
 Street photography is the genre that I have come to love.
 I combine street photography with bicycle touring, business travel, and vacation travel.
 Photo hikes in Boston are a major source of subject matter.

 My bicycle touring blog is Edek’s Attic.